 While the multiple setups may sound complicated, Swann relies heavily on his RAILBLAZA rod holders to keep everything firmly attached to the boat and simplify his operation.

 “I attach rod holders to the akas with a RAILBLAZA RailMount so my rods are far away from the kayak.
-It let’s me spread my baits out further,” Swann said.
+It lets me spread my baits out further,” he explained.
 “Whether you use the RAILBLAZA rod holders on a regular kayak or on a Hobie Island, you’re able to lean your baits far away from you and keep them low.”

 Once Swann gets to his offshore location, he begins his search for mahi and cobia – two species prized for their taste.
 The angler uses a mix of live baits including blue runners and bumpers.
 For trolling, Swann’s go-to bait is ballyhoo.
 For bottom snapper rigs, he uses squid.